amsoares06/lab-packer/README.md

 Git clone this repository, all paths are relative to the base directory of this repository.

 ## How to setup
 Create a json file with credentials.
-For AWS this is optional, you can skip if you have AWS CLI configured.
+For AWS this is optional, you can skip this if you have AWS CLI configured.

 #### AWS (vars/aws-vars.json):
 ```json